marshallswain/feathers-pinia/docs/guide/storage-sync.md

 # Sync with Storage

+Improve perceived app speed by storing some data client-side.

 [[toc]]

 A super-lightweight utility for syncing with `localStorage` (or any `Storage` interface) is built into Feathers-Pinia.